Senavictors/Senavictors/README.md

 - 👨🏾‍💻 Software Developer in Allcom Telecom
-- 🎓 System Analysis and Development Student.
+- 🎓 Graduated in systems analysis and development
-- 🌐 Passionate about web development

 ## My Skills